 5. Use If – If followed by will, would, can or could

-6. Use past tense, even though talking about the present
+6. Use the past tense even though speaking of the present

-I thought we could have a chat about it – I was wondering if we could talk about it? – I wanted to ask you a question about it.
+I thought we could have a chat about it – I was wondering if we could talk? – I wanted to ask you a question about it.